What You Need to Know About Psoriasis vs. Eczema

-Psoriasis and eczema are both conditions which affect the skin.
+Psoriasis and eczema are both conditions that affect the skin.
 Although they may appear to look similar they are in fact two separate conditions.

 It is very rare for someone to suffer both from psoriasis and eczema but it can happen.
 Both conditions can have a genetic link, and problems with the skin tend to run in families just as heart disease or kidney problems.

 Psoriasis is a chronic condition and there is a strong genetic link.
 This condition surprisingly affects one person in fifty in the United States and Europe.